 The Bachelor of Arts with a Major in Music

-The BA degree in music can normally be completed in four years.
-Its course requirements in music essentially just consist of the shared three-year core for all music degrees.
+The degree requirements in music for the BA degree can normally be completed in three years.
+These course requirements essentially just consist of the shared three-year core that is common to all three of our undergraduate music degrees.
 The degree has considerably more elective space than the BM, and it also requires a minor or a second major.
 This degree can be used to prepare students either for graduate study and a professional career in music, or for a wide variety of other kinds of educational and vocational paths.

 The BA degree in music offers options based on performance area, and also a declared emphasis performance or research.
 The BA with performance emphasis culminates with a recital and the BA with research emphasis culminates in the presentation of a final written research project.
 At the end of the fourth semester BA students, in consultation with their academic advisor and the student's applied area teacher, select either the performance or research emphasis.

-If the performance empasis is chosen, the student begins preparation for a half-recital (20-30 minutes) normally given during the sixth (i.e., the last required) semester of applied music study.
+If the performance emphasis is chosen, the student begins preparation for a half-recital (20-30 minutes) normally given during the sixth (i.e., the last required) semester of applied music study.

 If the research emphasis is selected, the student then must find a research project advisor from among the music faculty.
 This faculty advisor is chosen by the student in consultation with their applied instructor and the Head of the Academic Studies (Theory/History/Composition) Area.
 The project may be on any research topic of the student’s choice, upon approval by the faculty advisor.
 The project is initiated by enrolling for Research Proposal Development (MUSC 384) for one (1) credit, with the project’s faculty advisor as the instructor of record.
 It is completed during a subsequent semester in which the student is enrolled in Special Topics in Music (MUSC 398) for one (1) or two (2) credits, with the same adviser again as the instructor of record.
 It is normally expected that the two-semester sequence of MUSC 384 and MUSC 398 will be taken consecutively in the fall and spring semesters of the same academic year.
 Completion of the project requires regular consultation with the adviser throughout the two semesters of the project.
 During this period the student works to complete the project in stages according to a timeline established in consultation with the advisor.